Italia's Next Top Model: Show format

-The judging panel originally included four permanent judges: the host Natasha Stefanenko, Russian former model and actress who is popular in Italy and equals the role of Tyra Banks as the head of the search in the original series; former top model, Gianni Versace's and Giorgio Armani's muse, Nadège du Bospertus, Michael Giannini who also appeared on ANTM season 2 of America's Next Top Model's go-sees episode and is the art director and talent scout of d’Management Group; the fourth judge is the noted Italian fashion journalist Giusi Ferré.
-Other judges often showing up at panel in the first two seasons were the recurring photographers: photographer Ciro Zizzo and renowned photographer Settimio Benedusi and they both also worked alternatively with the girls in many of their photo shoots.
+The judging panel originally included four permanent judges: the host Natasha Stefanenko, Russian former model and actress who is popular in Italy and equals the role of Tyra Banks as the head of the search in the original series; former top model, Gianni Versace's and Giorgio Armani's muse, Nadège du Bospertus, Michael Giannini who also appeared on ANTM season 2 of America's Next Top Model's go-sees episode and is the art director and talent scout of d'Management Group; the fourth judge is the noted Italian fashion journalist Giusi Ferré.
+Other judges often showing up at the panel in the first two seasons were the recurring photographers: photographer Ciro Zizzo and renowned photographer Settimio Benedusi and they both also worked alternatively with the girls in many of their photo shoots.
 In season 3 the panel was joined by a guest judge changing each week while the panel changed in season 4 when former top model Nadege was replaced by former top model Antonia Dell'Atte, Giorgio Armani's muse in the 1980s and photographer Alberto Badalamenti became another permanent judge.

 Several well-known faces from the Italian fashion industry made an appearance on the show, including important fashion designers such as Gentucca Bini for Maison Romeo Gigli, Francesco Martini Coveri, Carlo Pignatelli, Eva Cavalli, Rossella Jardini for Moschino, Chantal Thomass, Maurizio Modica & Pierfrancesco Gigliotti of Frankie Morello, Manuel Facchini for Byblos, fashion designer John Richmond, Elio Fiorucci, Antonio Riva, Dean and Dan Caten from DSquared2 and Antonio Marras.
 Top models such as Bianca Balti, Kartika Luyet and Alena Seredova made an appearance on the show as well.

 At the end of the first season Gilda Sansone emerged victorious.
 Sansone subsequently enjoyed success in the model business working with well-known artists such as photographer Annie Leibovitz.

 The second season started in September 2008 with the selection of the final 14 among the 30 semifinalists chosen in the previous castings throughout Italy.
-Michela Maggioni ended up being the winner, thus getting a one-year-contract with d'Management and becoming the face of Max Factor 2009 Italian campaign.
+Michela Maggioni ended up being the winner, thus getting a one-year contract with d'Management and becoming the face of Max Factor 2009 Italian campaign.

 The third season was aired in Fall 2009 with some changes in the format such as the introduction of a public in the studio where judgment and eliminations took place and a runway challenge to determine who among the 2 worst girls each week would be eliminated.
 It was reported that about 1,500 aspiring models have applied for castings.
-Anastasia Silveri succeeded in taking the title, resulting the first winner with no appearances in the bottom two.
+Anastasia Silveri succeeded in taking the title, resulting in the first winner with no appearances in the bottom two.

 A fourth season was aired in Spring 2011 with a return to the original format with no more public in the studio.
 Alice Taticchi earned the win, thus gaining a contract with Fashion Models Milan and an editorial for Lancôme.